-I can’t tell what time it is, but by the looks of it the sun is about to come up.
-The area around the building is still crowded with people and where I am, in that very moment, three musicians I had met only a few hours ago are freestyling to a series of pretty impressive beatbox beats…
+I can’t tell what time it is, but by the looks of it, the sun is about to come up.
+The area around the building is still crowded with people and where I am, at that very moment, three musicians I had met only a few hours ago are beatboxing on a random staircase…

 Over the 4 days that FME ran, the festival showcased 70 bands and solo artists plus over 15 surprise shows that you learned about an hour or two before they happened.
 “Pst pst!” there is one in the alleyway on your way to dinner or one in the pop-up record shop near the pop-up bar, and then there was that one in the hotel room you could just stroll into.
 While 70 might not seem like a particularly large number in comparison to events like SXSW, this festival is not about hustling and the obvious concentration on quality over quantity is one of the things that makes it easy to enjoy.

-FME streets don’t really get busy until after dinner, but somewhere out there is a house party, and just nearby there is a pool party, and in half an hour we are invited to the SOCAN BBQ where my dinner date was a 2 hour impromptu conversation with Ken Fox from The Fleshtones.
+FME streets don’t really get busy until after dinner, but somewhere out there is a house party, and just nearby there is a pool party, and in half an hour we are invited to the SOCAN BBQ where my dinner date was a 2-hour impromptu conversation with Ken Fox from The Fleshtones.
 “I joined the band 30 years ago, but they still call me the new guy” he chuckles.
 “Isn’t this what we’re here for – to meet people?” points out a fellow journalist.
 Since my arrival, people kept telling me The Fleshtones are a must-see show.
-The band has been around for a good four decades, have stacks of records and thousands of shows lining their way into people’s iPods.
+The band has been around for a good four decades and has stacks of records and thousands of shows lining their way into people’s iPods.
 This is an original rock band, with matching (shiny) outfits and riotous, contagious on-stage energy.
-People who saw them on Friday, saw them on Saturday, and it seems like no one had missed a Fleshtones show.
+People who saw them on Friday saw them on Saturday, and it seems like no one had missed a Fleshtones show.

 Sunday night at FME 2015 has become known as a metal night.
 A variety of heavy metal bands had been playing around throughout the weekend, but on this night in particular the Petit Théâtre had been transformed into a metal hub, hosting Canada’s Barricade, Abitibi-native death metal band Abitabyss and one that was on everyone’s list – Fleshgod Apocalypse.
 If the name does not say enough, synchronized hair flips, black tuxedos, and the opera singer really do get the point across.

 To wrap up the festival, Scène Paramount opened its doors to Kid Koala.
-Wearing a signature Koala suit and surrounded by boxes of vinyl, Eric San went right into his most popular tracks, but as the suit came off San begun to introduce new mixes such as The Bug’s “Function” and “Poison Dart” and to my surprise a remix of a more main stream track, “Goooo” by TNGHT.
-Having roots in the Toronto music scene, this is the kind of stuff that sets the party on fire for me, it’s the grimy trap that has everyone tuck in their elbows and bounce, but this crowd, though clearly enjoying the show, were not on the same page.
+Wearing a signature Koala suit and surrounded by boxes of vinyl, Eric San went right into his most popular tracks, but as the suit came off San began to introduce new mixes such as The Bug’s “Function” and “Poison Dart” and to my surprise a remix of a more mainstream track, “Goooo” by TNGHT.
+Having roots in the Toronto music scene, this is the kind of stuff that sets the party on fire for me, it’s the grimy trap that has everyone tucked in their elbows and bouncing, but this crowd, though clearly enjoying the show, was not on the same page.
 No one else is excited about British grime?
 Well, all right then…

 Images: 1, 2, 4 & 7 are by Christian Leduc for FME.
 The rest are by Kateryna Topol, Quip Mag.